 - The skills you need: If you decide to pursue a career as a classroom teacher, you have the knowledge, skills, and experience to help all students learn and thrive in their classrooms, particularly students with disabilities.

-- Special ed training: If you decide to pursue a career as a special educator, you will be well-positioned to work closely with classroom teachers to help their special education students learn and thrive in school.
+- Special ed training: If you decide to pursue a career as a special educator, you will be well-positioned to collaborate with students, families, and school professionals to ensure that all students learn and thrive in school.

 - Live and work where you want: Vermont teaching licenses are accepted reciprocally by many other states.